mistic100/devlog/content/posts/2025-04-zigbee-soil-sensor/index.md

 ## Software

+I am using PlatformIO extension on Visual Studio Code.
+The necessary configuration can be found on my GitHub which the link is at the end of this page.

 ### Sensor calibration

 We will read the sensor output with the `analogRead` function which returns a value between `0` and `4095`.
 But in order to map this value to a humidity level we need to calibrate it.